The 4 Quarters of Jerusalem United One Day?

 • The Jewish Quarter contains, among many other significant sites, the excavated Cardo, the Western Wall plaza, and the priciest residential real estate in Jerusalem.
 To me, there is no more beautiful part of the Old City.

 • The Armenian Quarter exists, largely because country of Armenia holds the distinction of being the first nation to officially adopt Christianity.
-Since the Edict of Milan in AD 313, Armenians have lived in the city.
+Since the Edict of Milan in AD 313, Armenians have lived in Jerusalem.
 The Armenian Quarter is the smallest of the four, with the Monastery of St. James occupying most of the space.

-Quarters and gates of the Old City, from Wikipedia Commons
+(Quarters and gates of the Old City, from Wikipedia Commons)

-In spite of these clear divisions, the quarters of Jerusalem have ironic overlaps:
+In spite of these clear divisions, the 4 quarters of Jerusalem have ironic overlaps:

 • On the line between the Jewish and the Muslim Quarters, Jews bow in prayer at the Western Wall with Hebrew Scriptures in hand.

-• And yet, on the Temple Mount, no Bibles are allowed.
+• And yet—on the Temple Mount, no Bibles are allowed.

 • The Muslim call to prayer blares over the whole city multiple times a day, even across those quarters that ignore the call.